vojtechruz/vojtechruzicka-blog/src/posts/java-try-with-resources/index.md

 ![IntelliJ IDEA surround with 'try-with-resources'](idea-surround-with-try-with-resources.gif)

-Usingthe same keyboard shortcut, IDEA allows you to convert traditional `try-catch-finally` to `try-with-resources`.
+Using the same keyboard shortcut, IDEA allows you to convert traditional `try-catch-finally` to `try-with-resources`.

 ![IntelliJ IDEA convert to 'try-with-resources'](idea-replace-with-try-with-resources.gif)

 Alternatively, you can do the reverse operation using the same shortcut - convert `try-with-resources` to good old `try-catch-finally`.

 ## Conclusion
 Try with resources is a useful alternative to traditional `try-catch-finally` when working with resources, which need to be properly closed.
 The resource management is automatically handled for you.
-You can still use `catch` and `finally` blocks as usual, they get executed after the resources are closed.
+You can still use `catch` and `finally` blocks, as usual, they get executed after the resources are closed.

-If you are on Java 9 and later, you don't need to declare your resources directl in the try header, but you can use previously declared resources, which are final or effectvely final.
+If you are on Java 9 and later, you don't need to declare your resources directly in the try header, but you can use previously declared resources, which are final or effectively final.

 If you want to use your own resources, you can just implement `Closeable` or `Autocloseable` interface and implement the `close()` method.